Bencherif-Ines/Bencherif-Ines/README.md

 > But friends also call me **Nouchka** 🌙

 🎓 AI Student @ ENSIA
-🧠 Passionate about Machine Learning, Software Development and Mobile Dev
+🧠 Passionate about Machine Learning, Software Development and Mobile Development

 ---